gursimran0410/Data-Structures-Algorithms/README.md

   * Surrounded Regions
   * Two Sum
   * Unique Paths III
+  * Minimum Cost of Buying Candies With Discount
 * Linked List
   * Print the elements of a linked list
   * Insert a node at the tail of linked list